Making Home Affordable: HAMP

-The Home Affordable Modification Program (HAMP) is a government program introduced in 2009 to respond to the subprime mortgage crisis.
-HAMP is part of the Making Home Affordable program (MHA), established in concert with the Hardest Hit Fund program (HHF) under the Troubled Asset Relief Program (TARP), a part of the Emergency Economic Stabilization Act of 2008.
-HHF provides targeted aid to home owners in states hit hardest by the economic crisis and works in tandem with HAMP and most MHA programs.
+The Home Affordable Modification Program (HAMP) was a government program introduced in 2009 to respond to the subprime mortgage crisis.
+HAMP was part of the Making Home Affordable program (MHA), established in concert with the Hardest Hit Fund program (HHF) under the Troubled Asset Relief Program (TARP), a part of the Emergency Economic Stabilization Act of 2008.
+HHF provided targeted aid to home owners in states hit hardest by the economic crisis and worked in tandem with HAMP and most MHA programs.

-HAMP (and the entire MHA Program) is set to expire December 31, 2016, the last day to submit applications, and the Modification Effective Date must be on or before September 30, 2017.
+HAMP expired December 31, 2016, the last day to submit applications, and the Modification Effective Date must be on or before September 30, 2017.
 HHF has been extended to 2020.

 Purpose

-The Home Affordable Modification Program (HAMP) is designed to help financially struggling homeowners avoid foreclosure by modifying loans to a level that is affordable for borrowers now and sustainable over the long term.
-This is done by interest rate reduction, fixing the interest rate, principal reduction or forbearance, and term extension.
-The program provides clear and consistent loan modification guidelines and includes incentives for borrowers, servicers and investors.
+The Home Affordable Modification Program (HAMP) was designed to help financially struggling homeowners avoid foreclosure by modifying loans to a level presently affordable for borrowers and sustainable over the long term.
+This was done by interest rate reduction, fixing the interest rate, principal reduction or forbearance, and term extension.
+The program provided clear and consistent loan modification guidelines and included incentives for borrowers, servicers, and investors.

-In earlier years, the property with the loan to be modified had to be your primary residence.
+In earlier years, the property with the loan to be modified had to be the borrower's primary residence.
 In June 2012, HAMP was significantly revised to expand the scope of the program and clarify some troubling issues.
 A Tier 2 modification program was initiated permitting modifications for loans on properties not owner occupied and also allowing multiple loans on multiple properties to be modified.
-Pre-existing rules for owner occupied properties now come under the umbrella of Tier 1 modifications.
+Pre-existing rules for owner occupied properties came under the umbrella of Tier 1 modifications.

 Rules

-The MHA Handbook is a consolidated reference guide outlining the requirements and guidelines for the Making Home Affordable (MHA) Program and particularly HAMP, its most popular component.
-A complex calculation called the net present value (NPV) test is the foundation of the HAMP program.
+The MHA Handbook was a consolidated reference guide outlining the requirements and guidelines for the Making Home Affordable (MHA) Program and particularly HAMP, its most popular component.
+A complex calculation called the net present value (NPV) test was the foundation of the HAMP program.
 Tier 1 and Tier 2 have their own NPV test.
-The NPV test predicates modification on whether the investor will make more money by modifying the mortgage rather than foreclosing.
+The NPV test predicates modification on whether the investor would make more money by modifying the mortgage rather than foreclosing.

 Eligibility requirements

-HAMP abides by the following eligibility and verification criteria:
+HAMP abided by the following eligibility and verification criteria: